FAQ

 Zanzibar belongs to GMT+3 time zone.

-The first and by far the fastest method is to fly by plane from Kisauni Airport in Unguja to the airport in Chake Chake on Pemba.
+The first and by far the fastest method is to fly by plane from Kisauni Airport on Unguja Island to the airport in Chake Chake on Pemba.
 The flight takes approximately 20 minutes.
+The operators are local airlines offering several flights per day, namely Auric Air Services Ltd. and Charterlines, Inc.

 Yes, there is an airport on the island of Pemba.
 Lately the government decided to expand it to the International Airport which will be able to serve 750 000 passengers per year.
 230 milions of dollars will be invested in this expansion.